-• the voltage on the DC of the device reaches the rigid threshold of 60.6 V.
+- the voltage on the DC of the device reaches the rigid threshold of 60.6 V. - an external voltage of higher than 60.6 V is brought onto the device.

-If the voltage on the DC terminal exceeds that level for any reason, the DC terminal will be switched off and alarm "Safety OVP" will be indicated in the display.
+If the voltage on the DC terminal exceeds that level for any reason, the DC terminal will be switched off and alarm Safety OVP will be indicated in the display.
 This alarm can't be acknowledged the usual way.
 It requires to power-cycle the unit.